mhart/ai-to-the-world-mcp-workshop/README.md

-# ai-to-the-world-mcp-workshop
+# 🌐 AI to the World: MCP Workshop

-## Welcome to the AI to the World MCP Workshop!
-Step 4
+## Welcome to Step 4: Deploying and Using with Cloudflare AI Playground

 1) First, enhance your MCP server with better descriptions